lvaccaro/environments/lightning.md

 { "id" : "0208157cc09a4521490902f174d03b4120903ddfd4539d7fcffac33630c685e912", "port" : 9735, "address" :
 	[  ], "version" : "v0.5.2-2016-11-21-1245-g4452e3f3", "blockheight" : 1254544 }
 ```

+## Opening a channel on the Bitcoin testnet

 Get new address on lightning
 ```
 # Returns an address <address>